Bressingham Steam and Gardens: The Gallopers

 The Gallopers during the "Bressingham at Night" event.

 The three-abreast Gallopers, purchased by Alan Bloom in 1967, are the centrepiece of the site.
 They were built by Frederick Savage in Kings Lynn in 1897 and were owned and operated by the Thurston family of Norfolk until 1934.
 The Gallopers later operated at Whitley Bay and later in Scotland before finding a home at Bressingham.
 They are currently powered by electricity, but were previously steam-powered.
 The engine used, "Victoria", was originally built by Tidmans of Norwich.
 The organ – a Bruder-built, 48 keyless Chiappa – which was built from two organs in 1954, accompanies the Gallopers.

 Miniature gauge railways

 There exists a short loop of dual gauge, 5" and 7.25", track complete with turntable and locomotive shed.
 This along with a 7.25" Stafford steam locomotive, built by Station Road Steam, which was funded by the Young Steamers club at the Museum.
 The Young Steamers and this track has lain unused for a number of years.
+In 2023 the track was lifted and the kiddies fair ground, around which the railways ran, also departed and the area used for storage.